mfafinski/mfafinski.github.io/publications.md

 8 Darmstädter Diskussionen, September 2016

+>The Image of Roman Infrastructure in Anglo-Saxon Cultural Space

 International Medieval Congress, Leeds, July 2016

+>The Roman Infrastructure in Early Medieval Britain as a Governance Resource

 Nutzung und Umnutzung von Grundbesitz, Gebäuden und Infrastrukturen im römischen Imperium und danach: Historische, rechtshistorische und archäologische Perspektive, Berlin, June 2016

+>The Roman Roads in Anglo-Saxon Charters ‒ Demarcation and Usage

 The Ethnic and the Social: the Forms of Interplay and Conflicts, Sankt Petersburg, February 2016

+>Group conflict in the Early Medieval urban space - identification and approach

 2010